 Geo-Net-Zero at Aberdeen

 The School of Geosciences is a core partner of the Centre for Doctoral Training (CDT) in Geoscience and the Low Carbon Energy (Geo-Net-Zero).
 The CDT partnership is run by Heriot-Watt University.
 Information on the CDT partnership, its aims and function is available at:

 PhD students in the CDT participate in a training academy, supported by an array of energy companies.
 The academy provides a broad context for their research together with experience of this key industrial sector.
 The training is accredited by the Geological Society.
 As a member of the CDT, Aberdeen will host TWO PhD students each year, starting in October 2021.
 These are 4-year positions, fully-funded for UK students.
 As international/EU doctoral students are charged higher fees to study at the university, projects are only available to UK applicants.

-The projects available for a start in October 2020 are listed below.
+The projects available for a start in October 2021 are listed below.
 Contact the individual supervisors for project-specific information.

 - Integrated reservoir characterisation and monitoring of low-enthalpy geothermal resources in flooded mines using hydrogeophysical methods (UKGEOS observatory, Glasgow).
 Supervisors: Dr Jean-Christophe Comte, Dr Romain Chassagne (Heriot-Watt), Dr Jan Vinogradov, Dr Andres Quiros, Dr David Healy